The pros and cons of ditching cash

-A survey by the consumer group Which? has found that one in ten people have been refused service by shops when trying to purchase essential items with cash during the pandemic.
+Cash use nearly halved in three years and the Covid-19 pandemic accelerated its decline, ATM data showed last October.
+A survey by the consumer group Which? last year found that one in ten people were refused service by shops when trying to purchase essential items with cash during the pandemic.

-For many young, digital natives, the switch to contactless is a painless one, but for many vulnerable people, the closure of cash points and a shift to digital currencies could spell disaster.
+For many digital natives, the switch to contactless is a painless one, but for vulnerable people, the closure of cash points and a shift to digital currencies could spell disaster.

 “Numerous studies have shown that going cashless reduces crime rates significantly,” says Mark Scott, director of loan company Swift Money.
 When people handle less physical cash, “the rate of crimes like bank robberies, burglaries, extortion, and corruption decline significantly”, he continues.

 In 2019, an Access to Cash review also noted this, saying there is “clear evidence that cash plays a large role in facilitating crime because it’s untraceable”.

 Exponents of a cashless society argue that technology offers a much more secure way to store your wealth as well.
 “It’s very easy to shut down a digital wallet remotely if it falls into the wrong hands”, and “a secure digital system that implements biometrics” would be “very hard to copy”, says finance blog Money Crashers.

 Supporters of the move also believe it would result in greater ease in people’s day-to-day interactions with money.